 Lakewood is the story of Lena Johnson.
-She is a young woman who is a first generation colleague student with a year under her belt when her grandmother dies.
+She is a young woman who is a first-generation college student with a year under her belt when her grandmother dies.
 Lena is left to shoulder the burden of family debt and the management of her mother’s healthcare.
-Her mom, Deziree, suffers from a mysterious medical condition that causes seizures, difficulty speaking, and can interfere with her functioning and holding down a job.
+Her mom, Deziree, suffers from a mysterious medical condition that causes seizures, difficulty speaking and can interfere with her functioning and holding down a job.
 Lena makes a list of all the bills and responsibilities that she has to pick up in the wake of her grandmother, Miss Toni’s, death.
 She finishes out the semester and attempts to find a job for the summer.
-Out of options she considers take a job as a fast food restaurant mascot, and in a a humiliating interview is forced to smile and show her teeth.
+Out of options she considers taking a job as a fast-food restaurant mascot, and in a humiliating interview is forced to smile and show her teeth.
 A moment that will echo later in the novel as Lena tries to qualify for the Lakewood experiment.

 Finally, Lena receives a mysterious letter inviting her to participate in a research study on “mind, memory, personality and perception”.
 This is the titular Lakewood Project, and it will pay the family medical bills and expenses, plus give Lena a generous stipend to fund a better life.
 Though the first meetings are a little weird, the promise of the study is too good and Lena leaves home to live at Lakewood and participates in a host of experiments escalating in mysteriousness and severity mainly to provide for her family.